timbaaacodes/APA_shared/README.md

 1. Setup envirooment
 -  crete vevn with yaml file
--  Change API key for claude
+-  Change API key for claude in compare functions
 -  Ready for model deployment